fhiso/legacy-format/serialization-redux.md

     a `[CONT]` pseudo-structure if the split point was a *linebreak* and a `[CONC]` pseudo-structure otherwise.

+    It is RECOMMENDED that all payloads be split as needed to ensure that no the [Line] containing a portion of the payload exceeds 255 characters in length.

 1. Each U+0040 *payload* which is not part of a substring that matches production `Escape` is replaced by two adjacent U+0040s.